timsvoice/supplementary-buttons-anki/README.md

 ##### Enable Markdown

-Markdown is disabled by default, to keep this addon as modularised as possible.
+Markdown is disabled by default, to keep this add-on as modularised as possible.
 To enable it, go to settings and tick the checkbox next to "Markdown".
 Restart Anki to complete the process.